nfroidure/whook/packages/whook-example/ARCHITECTURE.md

  definition.

-We could use the `WHOOK_PLUGINS` service to get the handlers from plugins instead of proxying here, but we want to ensure the endpoint is reachable with a token too.
+We could use the `WHOOK_PLUGINS` service to get the routes from plugins instead of proxying here, but we want to ensure the endpoint is reachable with a token too.